The Right to Love (1920 film)

 The Right to Love is a 1920 American silent drama film directed by George Fitzmaurice.
 It stars Mae Murray, David Powell and Holmes Herbert.
 The film is based on the French novel L'Homme qui assassina, by Claude Farrère and the play of the same name by Pierre Frondaie.

 Location shooting for the film was done in Miami, Florida and the Florida Keys.

 Plot

-As described in a film magazine, summoned in her desperation to help her in her anguish at the threatened separation from her child, American soldier Colonel Richard Loring (Powell) is witness to the blackguard conspiracy of Lord Archibald Falkland (Herbert) to dishonor his wife.
-Lady Falkland (Murray) married the English ambassador to Turkey to satisfy her father's greed for wealth, and was a youthful sweetheart of Loring's in America.
-Their romance was shattered by her enforced marriage to the Ambassador, who insists on keeping in their home in Constantinople his mistress Lady Edith (Tell), an English woman.
-These two plot the compromise of the wife in a situation with Prince Cerniwicz (Harlam) and her separation from her boy Little Archibald (Johnson), and the outcome is the murder of Lord Falkland by the Colonel.
-Because of a remembered obligation, a Turkish nobleman (Losee) throws the guilt from Loring and the two lovers are reunited.
+As described in a film magazine, summoned in her desperation to help her in her anguish at the threatened separation from her child, American soldier Colonel Richard Loring is witness to the blackguard conspiracy of Lord Archibald Falkland to dishonor his wife.
+Lady Falkland married the English ambassador to Turkey to satisfy her father's greed for wealth, and was a youthful sweetheart of Loring's in America.
+Their romance was shattered by her enforced marriage to the Ambassador, who insists on keeping in their home in Constantinople his mistress Lady Edith, an English woman.
+These two plot the compromise of the wife in a situation with Prince Cerniwicz and her separation from her boy Little Archibald, and the outcome is the murder of Lord Falkland by the Colonel.
+Because of a remembered obligation, a Turkish nobleman throws the guilt from Loring and the two lovers are reunited.